 d.
 Renew, Upgrade and Deepen Skills

-All the contents developed in WP3 will be adapted to e-learning format by UNINETTUNO.
+All the contents developed in WP3 has been adapted to e-learning format by UNINETTUNO.

 UNINETTUNO also support the activities in WP1 “Skills, needs and future work scenarios “with the aim to understand the emerging and upcoming changes and technological trends in the aviation sector, and WP2 “Study to work transition”, with the aim to better understand the transition between study and work.

 In WP4 UNINETTUNO contribute to the design of the training assessment tools, while in WP7 it will support the communication and dissemination activities of the project.